Maciek-s-Test-Org/test/README.md

 And wrinkled lip, and sneer of cold command,
 Tell that its sculptor well those passions read
 Which survive, stamped on these lifeless things,
-The hand that mocked them, and the heart that fed;
+The, and the heart that fed;
 And on the pedestal, these words appear:
 My name is Ozymandias, King of Kings;
 Look on my Works, ye Mighty, and despair!"